David Robertson portrait shoot, NYC, 6/11/2024. Photo by Chris Lee

 David Robertson – conductor, composer, artist, thinker, and American musical visionary – occupies some of the most prominent platforms on the international music scene.
 A highly sought-after podium figure in the worlds of opera, orchestral music, and new music, Robertson is celebrated worldwide as a champion of contemporary composers, an ingenious and adventurous programmer, and a masterful communicator whose passionate advocacy for the art form is widely recognized.
 A consummate and deeply collaborative musician, Robertson is hailed for his intensely committed music making.

-2023-24 is David Robertson’s sixth academic year as Director of Conducting Studies, Distinguished Visiting Faculty of The Juilliard School in New York, and he continues his role as a member of the Tianjin Juilliard Advisory Council, an international body created to guide Juilliard’s young Chinese campus.
-He will conduct the Juilliard Orchestra at Carnegie Hall in April.
+2024-25 is David Robertson’s seventh academic year as Director of Conducting Studies, Distinguished Visiting Faculty of The Juilliard School in New York, and he continues his role as a member of the Tianjin Juilliard Advisory Council, an international body created to guide Juilliard’s young Chinese campus.
+He conducts the Juilliard Orchestra at Allice Tully Hall on September 16, and at Carnegie Hall on April 14.

-David Robertson completed his transformative 13-year tenure as Music Director of the St. Louis Symphony Orchestra in 2018, where he solidified the orchestra’s status as one of the nation’s most enduring and innovative, and reinvigorated its American and European presence through regular touring programs.
+2019 was David Robertson’s valedictory season as Chief Conductor and Artistic Director of the Sydney Symphony Orchestra, the culmination of a six-year tenure leading the top orchestra of the Southern Hemisphere, and he continues to return as guest conductor.
+Robertson completed his transformative 13-year tenure as Music Director of the St. Louis Symphony Orchestra in 2018, where he solidified the orchestra’s status as one of the nation’s most enduring and innovative, and reinvigorated its American and European presence through regular touring programs.
 For the SLSO, he created dynamic relationships with a wide spectrum of artists, and garnered a 2014 Grammy Award, Best Orchestral Performance, for the Nonesuch release of John Adams’ City Noir.
 Among many other recordings, the historic Robertson-SLSO association, included the 2019 Blue Engine Records release of Wynton Marsalis’ Swing Symphony, with the Jazz at Lincoln Center Orchestra.
-In addition to Sydney and St. Louis, Robertson has served in artistic leadership positions at musical institutions including the Orchestre National de Lyon, and, as a protégé of Pierre Boulez, the Ensemble InterContemporain, which he led on an extensive North American tour.
+In addition to Sydney and St. Louis, Robertson has served in artistic leadership positions at musical institutions including the Orchestre National de Lyon, and, as a protégé of Pierre Boulez, the Ensemble Intercontemporain, which he led on an extensive North American tour.
 At the BBC Symphony Orchestra, he served as Principal Guest Conductor.
 Robertson has served as a Perspectives Artist at Carnegie Hall, where he has conducted, among others, The Met Orchestra, Lucerne Festival Orchestra, St. Louis Symphony Orchestra, and The Juilliard Orchestra.
-He appears regularly in Europe with the Royal Concertgebouw Orchestra, the Czech Philharmonic, the Symphonieorchester des Bayerischen Rundfunk, the Staatskapelle Dresden, and at the Berlin Festival, the Edinburgh Festival, the BBC Proms, and the Musica Viva Festival in Munich, among others.
-Beyond his longstanding relationship with the New York Philharmonic, Robertson conducts numerous North American Orchestras, including those of Boston, Philadelphia, Montréal, Dallas, Houston, Los Angeles, and more.
-Robertson continues his relationship with the New Japan Philharmonic and the China NCPA Orchestra.

 Born in Santa Monica, California, David Robertson was educated at London’s Royal Academy of Music, where he studied horn and composition before turning to orchestral conducting.
 He is married to pianist Orli Shaham, and lives in New York.